 Undergraduate students are permitted to replace the grades and quality points in the GPA calculation for courses in which they receive a D or F grade by repeating that course at IUP.
 No more than six repeat-with-replacement attempts are permitted for

 undergraduate students.
 A single course can be repeated a maximum of two times.
 Dean’s permission is required for a student to register for a third graded attempt of the same course or for a course for which a student has previously received an exemption.

 The most recent grade (regardless of whether it is higher or lower) will be the grade used in the GPA calculation.
 However, the transcript continues to document all academic work, and repeated courses are not deleted from the visual record.

 Students may not repeat courses in which they have received a passing grade without Dean’s approval.
 Exceptions to this include ensembles.

-The following forms can be found in the music office:
+The following forms can be either downloaded or found in the Music Office:

 Undergraduate students (including associate degree and dual baccalaureate degree students) are required to apply for graduation in their